jbiatek/BSGRulebook/rulebook.md

     - When the current player chooses an effect to go first, the rejected effect can be withdrawn.
 If it was on a card, the owner takes the card back.
 3. Add cards from the Destiny deck (followed by Dee's "Fast Learner" cards if any)
 4. Starting to the left of the current player and proceeding clockwise, each player plays into the Skill check.
+    - Unless otherwise specified, a player may play *any number* of Skill cards into the check.
 5. Shuffle the Skill check cards
 6. Reveal the Skill check cards
     - Caprica Six's "Human Delusion" occurs before Cally's "Quick Fix" if both are attempted